Generic Name: crizotinib (kriz-OH-ti-nib)

 - Continue to take Xalkori even if you feel well.
 Do not miss any doses.

 - If you miss a dose of Xalkori, take it as soon as possible.
 If it is within 6 hours of your next dose, skip the missed dose and go back to your regular dosing schedule.
+If you vomit after taking a dose of Xalkori, do not take an extra dose.
+Take the next dose at the regular time.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Xalkori.